Symplectic Lattices and GKP Codes -- Simple Randomized Constructions from Cryptographic Lattices: Simulation of main results for ring constructions

 \section{Simulation of main results for ring constructions}

 In this section we show some simulation results in Section \ref{sec:maintheoremsring}, i.e. the minimal distance for symplectic R-SIS and M-SIS lattices.
-The decoding performance for these lattices shows no difference from SIS lattices in Section \ref{sec:simulation}, therefore we don't put the results here.
+The decoding performance for these lattices shows no difference from SIS lattices in Section \ref{sec:simulation}, so we omit those results here.